 WHAT ONGOING TRAINING ARE THE STAFF HAVING TO SUPPORT SEN?
 SEN is a part of every phase meeting and is given time in masterclasses, staff meetings and training days as needed.
-Recent training has covered Autism friendly strategies, Graduated Approach Documents, Moderate Learning Needs (MLD) and the use of scaffolding and pre-teaching to support pupils.
-All staff have received ELKLAN training. -- --
+Recent training has covered Autism friendly strategies, Moderate Learning Needs (MLD) and the use of scaffolding and pre-teaching to support pupils.
+All staff have received ELKLAN training.

-WHAT ARRANGEMENTS ARE MADE TO SUPPORT CHILDREN WITH SEND DURING SATS?
+WHAT ARRANGEMENTS ARE MADE TO SUPPORT CHILDREN WITH SENS DURING SATS?
 Staff are encouraged to undertake further CPD, which support the needs of all our children, in particular children with SEN. They then devolve this training to the wider staff as part of staff training days and meetings.
 Staff working within resource provision continue to receive training specific to the needs of the pupils within the resources.
 Decisions and plans for SATs are made on an individual basis.
 Access arrangements including the use of a reader, scribe and extra time are in place for children if necessary.
 All teachers are aware of children's needs and support them accordingly.
 Separate spaces can be provided for some children who are anxious or struggle to concentrate in large settings.
 Some children also receive rest breaks to reduce anxiety.
 Support staff for children with additional needs are chosen carefully to ensure that children have the best opportunity to succeed.
 HOW DO YOU SHARE EDUCATIONAL PROGRESS AND OUTCOMES WITH PARENTS/CARERS?
 Individual written reports are shared annually with the option of follow up discussions if needed.
 Parents evenings take place twice a year.
 Additional meetings and informal discussions are arranged as needed.
 Parents of children on the SEN list are invited to meet with the SENCO in the Autumn term.
 Annual reviews for children with Education Health Care Plans are planned into the school year.
 Transition reviews ensure next stages in education are well planned and prepared for.
 IEPs are shared with parents/carers termly.
 Meetings with outside agencies take place as needed.
 Parents are invited to meetings with external agencies as required and their views are shared as part of the plan, do, review cycle.

 Annual Reviews WHAT ARRANGEMENTS ARE IN PLACE FOR REVIEW MEETINGS FOR CHILDREN WITH EDUCATION, HEALTH AND CARE PLANS (EHCP)?
-Parents/carers are invited to annual reviews via the EHC Hub.
-They are invited to put their views on the hub before the meeting.
+Parents/carers and professionals receive a letter inviting them to the annual review meeting and are asked to write a short report about their child.
+Parental views are important to us and their report is of particular value.
 Help for parents/carers can be provided by SIASS and SENCOs.
-Pupils also contribute a report and are supported by staff in doing this on the EHC Hub.
+Pupils also contribute a report and are supported by staff in doing this through the My Story document ensuring child-centred reviews.
 Pupils attend annual reviews.
 The class teacher, support staff and SENCO attend the review meeting with the parents/carers and any outside professionals.